yarpc/yarpc-go/README.md

 **exception of experimental packages**.

 Experimental packages reside within packages named `x`, and are *not stable*.
 This means their APIs can break at any time.
-The intention here is to iterate closely with internal customers validate and mature the contained APIs.
+The intention here is to validate these APIs and iterate on them by working closely with internal customers.
 Once stable, their contents will be moved out of the containing `x` package and their APIs will be locked.

 [doc-img]: http://img.shields.io/badge/GoDoc-Reference-blue.svg